 Every day we got offered a bunch of activities.
-We took long walks in the forest to spot birds and bugs, boat rides to see river dolphins, and went fishing for our own dinners.
+We took long walks through the forest to spot birds and bugs, boat rides to see river dolphins, and went fishing for our own dinners.
 I got to see a toucan, falcons, poisonous caterpillars, and plenty of monkeys including the ‘local’ one I made friends with.

 You’re probably wondering how I got lost then?
 My stay in the jungle would have been great if it wasn’t for my guide.
 While he had 20 years experience, it was in the Galapagos, not the Amazon, and it was only his first tour out there.
 This is why he let a Dutch girl hang on the first liana she saw without checking if it was strong enough and the poor girl fell off and hit her head when it broke.

-On our last night we were meant to take a 4-hour walk in the evening before dinner.
+On our last night, we were meant to take a 4-hour walk in the evening before dinner.
 However, our guide got us lost and we ended up in the middle of nowhere in the dark.
 When we somehow managed to get to a river, we unsuccessfully tried to scream for help.
-To avoid being eaten by bunch of bugs, we made a fire… yes, we burned a small part of a Unesco World Heritage Site.
+To avoid being eaten by a bunch of bugs, we made a fire… yes, we burned a small part of a Unesco World Heritage Site.

 After 4h we got lucky that an indigenous fisherman and his family were passing by and decided to give us a ride.
 It was too dark to take a picture, but it was quite a sight, I was sitting on a boat with 2 toddlers sleeping on the top of the fish their father had caught.

-Because of this incident I found out that the lodge not only has no mobile signal, but no walkie-talkie and no emergency procedures if someone gets lost.
+Because of this incident, I found out that the lodge not only has no mobile signal but no walkie-talkie and no emergency procedures if someone gets lost.
 Moreover, if someone gets bitten by something they need to take him to the nearest hospital.
 Which would mean 3h by boat and 2.5h by minivan, since they keep no first aid at the lodge.

 I’d say I was quite lucky to get back to civilization.
 I was extremely lucky to get a ride with a German-Turkish couple by car, avoiding the long bus ride back to Quito.
 I felt even luckier when I found out that the people wanting to go to Banos ended up in a town 2h away from their destination.
-As a result they had to sleep in another bus while their driver decided to take a nap, Ecuadorian style!
+As a result, they had to sleep in another bus while their driver decided to take a nap, Ecuadorian style!

-I guess if you want luxury you should skip going to a lodge in the jungle and get a hotel, but for me it was quite an experience to spend 5 days in the wild and I’d recommend it to anyone… probably this monkey is still there waiting to play with you!
+I guess if you want luxury you should skip going to a lodge in the jungle and get a hotel, but for me, it was quite an experience to spend 5 days in the wild and I’d recommend it to anyone… probably this monkey is still there waiting to play with you!